 Special Olympics athletes have intellectual disabilities.
 Intellectual disabilities happen in all cultures, races, and countries.
 The goal of Special Olympics globally is to reach out to the nearly 200 million people in the world with intellectual disabilities.
-There are more than 5,200 Special Olympics athletes in 55 communities throughout B.C.
+There are thousands of Special Olympics athletes in 55 communities throughout B.C.
 At any age and all over our province, our athletes are learning new skills, making new friends and gaining in fitness and confidence.

 Our athletes range in age from two years and up with many different backgrounds, interests, and levels of ability.
 They have the opportunity to get active in our youth programs or practice and compete year-round in the 18 sports we offer.

 Athletes participate recreationally or strive to compete at regional, provincial, national, or international events.
 SOBC athletes also have opportunities for leadership roles in their communities by serving as athlete speakers and as fundraising and program volunteers.

 Special Olympics BC programs and competitions happen year-round in 55 communities throughout our province.

 We offer 18 summer and winter sports, youth programs, and health and fitness programs.
 So whatever your age or skill level, Special Olympics has something for you.
 Many athletes start in one sport, then go on to try others.

 Through sports, our athletes are seeing themselves for their abilities, not disabilities.
 Their world is opened with acceptance and understanding.They become confident and empowered by their accomplishments.
 They are also making new friends, as part of the most inclusive community on the planet - a community that is growing every day.